prettier/eslint-config-prettier/README.md

 `template-indent` by default formats some of the same tagged templates, which causes conflicts.
 See: https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/template-indent.md#options

-If you like this rule, it can be used just fine with Prettier as long as you add some extra configuration.
+If you like this rule, it can be used just fine with Prettier as long as you configure the rule to not deal with the same templates as Prettier.

 Example ESLint configuration: